joalcapa/Elementary/README.md

 # Elementary
-command line interface, for joalcapa/Fundamentary, in which models, controllers, middlewares, migrations, among others, are created
+command line interface, for joalcapa/Fundamentary, in which models, controllers, middlewares, migrations, among others, are created.